 Be prepared for flooding

 Home insurance does not cover flood damage, and it’s a mistake to believe that buying flood insurance isn’t necessary because of federal disaster aid.
-Typically, federal aid comes in the form of loans that have to be paid back.
+Typically, federal aid comes in the form of loans that must be paid back.

-Prior to evacuation, prepare your home
+Prior to flood evacuation, prepare your home

 If you live near a river or creek, be alert during heavy rains.
 It is not uncommon for a flash flood to sweep down a river and catch nearby residents by surprise.